 PVC Poly Gloves

 PVC poly gloves are latex and chemical accelerator-free gloves produced from synthetic polyvinyl chloride resins.
-These types of dental gloves are designed to fit comfortably in the hands and are used for low-risk, short-term treatments.
+These types of dental gloves (Relate: What Are The Types Of Gloves In Healthcare) are designed to fit comfortably in the hands and are used for low-risk, short-term treatments.
 When working with non-hazardous components, they operate well.
 They are somewhat powdered, making them comfortable for dentists to wear.